 Though there is currently no known cure for lymphedema, the disease can be effectively treated through complete decongestive therapy.
-Complete decongestive therapy, or CDT, is a combination of skincare, manual lymph drainage, compression, and decongestive exercises.
+Complete decongestive therapy (CDT) is a cominbation of skin care, manual lymph drainage (MLD), compression, and decongestive exercises.
 Without CDT, a lymphedema patient is at an increased risk for complications and disability.

-Q: Are the terms “edema” (regular swelling) and “lymphedema” interchangeable?
+• Are the terms edema (regular swelling) and lymphedema interchangeable?

-A: No. Manual lymph drainage is a combination of gentle, manual techniques applied in a specific way to re-route swelling to healthy lymph nodes to assist the body with reabsorption.
-Manual lymph drainage must be combined with the other three steps of complete decongestive therapy — skincare, compression, and decongestive exercise — in order to be effective.
+◦ No. MLD is a combination of gentle, manual techniques applied in a specific way to re-reoute swelling to healthy lymph nodes to assist the body with re-absoprtion.
+MLD must be combined with the other 3 steps of CDT (skin care, compression, and decongestive exercise) in order to be effective.

-A: No. Only a certified lymphedema therapist who has undergone specific training can appropriately treat lymphedema.
-Caregivers and massage therapists can be trained in basic manual lymph drainage strokes and application of compression garments under the supervision of a certified lymphedema therapist for maintenance after the patient has been decongested.
+◦ No. Only a certified lymphedema therapist (CLT) has undergone the specific training to appropriately treat lymphedema.
+Caregivers and massage therapists can be trained in basic MLD strokes and application of compression garments under the supervision of a CLT for maintainance after the patient has been de-congested.